 Denny Hamlin criticizes NASCAR for making rule changes

-In the wake of a recent run of penalties handed out to several drivers and teams, including Hamlin himself, he was furious about NASCAR making up the regulations as they desired.
+In wake of a recent run of penalties handed out to several drivers and teams including Denny Hamlin himself made him furious over NASCAR’s unprecedented rule change.

 A little more than a week after an appeals panel overturned the points element of the sanctions imposed on the four Hendrick Motorsports teams and their three currently employed full-time drivers, NASCAR docked teammates William Byron and Alex Bowman 60 points each for a different infraction.